 1. the Navier-Stokes equation; 2. divergence free; 3. initial conditions given by $u^0(x)$; 10. periodicity; 11. smoothness.

+The result, if achieved, is a solution of the prize problem in the positive.
+If it can be shown that these conditions are not satisfied for some weak solution of the Navier-Stokes equation, the prize problem is solved in the negative.

+We solve the prize problem in the negative.
 We choose $f = 0$.
-For initial conditions $u^0$ that are turbulent but otherwise unconstrained, we find a weak solution which blows up in finite time..
-The prize problem is solved in the negative.
+Initial conditions $u^0$ that are turbulent in the energy analysis space allow blow up in finite time.

-This paper and its antecedents are offered as a solution of the Millennium Fluids problem, considered as joint work of the authors contributing: J. Glimm, G.-Q. Chen, H. Said.
+This paper is offered as a solution of the Millennium Fluids problem.

-We show that the mean of a turbulent solution or of any weak solution is smooth.
-The initial data for the mean is the mean of the weak solution initial data.
-The mean of the weak solution data is smooth.
+We show that the mean of any weak solution is smooth for all times.
+The initial data for the mean is the mean of the weak solution.
 The mean does not have general initial data.
-For this reason the mean is not a positive solution of the Millennium fluids problem.
+For this reason, the mean is not a positive solution of the Millennium Fluids problem.